 Laurie is also the regional lead for dairy and hill farming issues.

-Andy is also the regional lead for horticulture and poultry.
+Poppy is also the regional lead for horticulture and poultry.

 Yorkshire West Riding